Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Method

-Guided by the problem formulation in Section~\ref{Problem Formulation}, our objective at this stage is to separate distortion-related factors from content-related factors in distorted images.
-A naive approach is to use a standard autoencoder without intervention.
+Guided by the problem formulation in Section~\ref{Problem Formulation}, our objective is to separate distortion-related factors from content-related factors in distorted images at this stage.
 We use an SCM to describe the latent generation process without intervention, as illustrated in Figure~\ref{fig:decouple} (a).
-The path \(I_d \rightarrow Z \rightarrow \hat I_d\) indicates that \(Z\) is the latent representation learned from the distorted image \(I_d\).
-Even if the autoencoder reconstructs the distorted image accurately, i.e., \(\hat I_d \approx I_d\), the latent representation may still remain entangled.
-Extracting decoupled degradation features without supervision is theoretically impossible for standard autoencoders; it fundamentally requires additional inductive biases or explicit interventions~\cite{locatello2019challenging}.
+The path \(I_d \rightarrow Z \rightarrow \dot I_d\) indicates that \(Z\) is the latent representation learned from the distorted image \(I_d\).
+Even if the autoencoder reconstructs the distorted image accurately, i.e., \(\dot I_d \approx I_d\), the latent representation may still remain entangled.
+Extracting decoupled degradation features with a standard autoencoder is underconstrained and requires additional inductive biases~\cite{locatello2019challenging}.

-To support this separation, we exploit a task-specific property of FR-IQA: the reference image provides content information that is aligned with the distorted image.
-This property is stated as the following proposition. \begin{proposition} Under the standard FR-IQA setting considered in this work, the reference image $I_r$ and the distorted image $I_d$ share the same underlying scene content, while $I_d$ additionally contains distortion-related factors.\end{proposition}
+To support degradation separation, we exploit a task-specific property of FR-IQA.
+The reference image provides content information that is aligned with the distorted image.
+This property is stated as the following assumption.

-Based on \textbf{Proposition~\ref{pro:factors}} and \textbf{Proposition~\ref{pro:FR-IQA}}, we exploit the content invariance between the reference and distorted images to introduce an explicit intervention on the latent representation, thereby providing an inductive bias for decoupling degradation features.
-As shown in Figure~\ref{fig:decouple}(b), let